ebrust77/CMC-Chatbot/README.md

 ```

 ## Deploy
-Push to GitHub (ensure `app.py` is at repo root) and deploy on Streamlit Community Cloud.
+Push to GitHub and deploy on Streamlit Cloud (main file: `app.py`).

 > Informational only; not legal or regulatory advice.
-Verify against the latest official documents.
+Always verify against the latest official documents.